Vegan Info

 "Our current food system, and its future trajectory, is simply not sustainable, and we need to fundamentally change the way we produce food if we are to feed 9-10bn people in 2050 without wrecking the planet irreversibly.'
 Those words were written by Pete Smith, Professor of Soils and Global Change at the University of Aberdeen, but they could have been written by any of the hundreds of people who have been researching the sustainability of our food habits during the last 20 years...

 If we continue to try to meet that demand for food from animals, the damage will be catastrophic.
 The root of the problem is the sheer inefficiency of pastoral farming.
 It takes between five and 10kgs of grain to produce one kilogram of beef.
 That inefficiency shows itself in the massive amounts of land given over to crops like soya, which is fed to cattle.
 It is estimated that animal farming is responsible for 80 per cent of global deforestation, and, a recent World Wildlife Report says, “60 per cent of global biodiversity loss is down to meat-based diets.”
-With regard to water, the Institution of Mechanical Engineers has calculated that it takes over 15,000 litres of water to produce 1kg of beef, while the relevant figure for 1kg of potatoes is 287.
-As water becomes an increasingly rare and precious resource, we cannot afford to waste it with such recklessness."
+With regard to water, the Institution of Mechanical Engineers has calculated that it takes over 15,000 litres of water to produce 1kg of beef, while the relevant figure for 1kg of potatoes is 287."

 "Research conducted since Livestock’s Long Shadow has found that of all the habitable land on the planet, 45% is used for factory farming and pastures (Animal Equality 2015); 15% more than originally reported by the UN.
 It has also been reported that the original GHGE statistic of 18% annually is far from accurate.
 Goodland and Anhang (2009) found “livestock and their byproducts actually account for at least […] 51% of annual worldwide GHG emissions” (p.
 11).
 The low figure may have been generated because sources of GHGE in animal agriculture are “underestimated, some are simply overlooked” (Goodland and Anhang 2009, p.
 11).
 It is also estimated that 70 billion* animals are produced for food annually (Compassion in World Faming 2013; Animal Equality 2015).
 Thus, animal agriculture, it would appear, “is fundamentally unsustainable” (Compassion in World Farming 2013, p.
 5).